azoth-lang/azoth.language.reference/src/loop-expressions.md

 }
 ```

-The `foreach` loop can operate over any value that is iterable.
+The `foreach` loop can operate over any value that implements the `foreach` operator producing a
+value that implements the `next` operator or any value that implements the `next` operator.

 Sometimes the actual value of the loop variable isn't needed.
 This can be denoted using the
 underscore.